Program Information: Womack Army Medical Center - Dept. of Behavioral Health

 How to obtain text of statement:

-Other Requirements: Intern candidates must also meet the requirements for selection as an Army officer (e.g., physical fitness, and height/weight standards).
+Other Requirements: Please note that due to COVID-19 we anticipate that applicants may have some difficulty meeting minimum hours requirements.
+We encourage you to still apply and provide a brief comment about how hours have been decremented as a result of COVID-19 and we will still consider your application in its entirety.
+Intern candidates must also meet the requirements for selection as an Army officer (e.g., physical fitness, and height/weight standards).
 As Interns in this program are also U.S. Army Officers, candidates must apply with an Army Health Care Recruiter serving their local area.
 All applications must be forwarded to the Health Care Recruiter's office for processing.
 There is no obligation attached to submitting an application.
 Therefore, if you think you might be interested in this program, you are encouraged to submit an application.
 Even if selected, you may decline participation in the program.
-For more information regarding application procedures and selection standards, you may also contact: U.S. Army Recruiting Command (USAREC) at: (502) 626-0361 or (502) 626-0310.
+To contact an Army Health Care (AMEDD) Recruiter, go to www.goarmy.com or call 1-888-550-ARMY.
+If you encounter any issues, need assistance navigating the commissioning process, or need help connecting with a recruiter, please reach out to the Army internship Program Director(s) of the site(s) to which you are applying, or alternately you can reach out to the Army Psychology National Training Coordinator, MAJ(P) Patterson at thomas.j.patterson75.mil@health.mil.

 Program Description

-The Clinical Psychology Internship Program (CPIP) is an APA-accredited internship located at Womack Army Medical Center (WAMC), in Fort Bragg, North Carolina.
-Our primary mission is to produce highly qualified, resourceful and autonomous professional psychologists, with the competencies and professional identity that will serve as a solid basis for an Army career.
+The Clinical Psychology Internship Program (CPIP) is an APA-accredited internship located at Womack Army Medical Center (WAMC), in Fort Liberty, North Carolina.
+Our primary mission is to produce highly qualified, resourceful and autonomous Army psychologists.
 A Practitioner-Scholar model guides Internship training at WAMC, with an emphasis on clinical practice validated by empirical research.
-Our training goals are directly related to career outcomes, and Interns are thus being prepared for the dual career of clinical psychologists and military officers.

 At WAMC, special emphasis is placed on developing the Intern's ability to provide efficient clinical services to a large and diverse population of primarily Active Duty military Service Members.
 The program employs an integrative model of assessment and training that best fits the Interns’ future practice in their careers as Army psychologists, both in deployed settings as well as during non-deployed assignments across the USA and worldwide locations.